Leadership through character and courage

 An internationally recognized leadership expert, speaker and author, John has sold more than 18 million books.
 His organizations have trained more than two million leaders worldwide.
 Learn Leadership

 In The Right To Lead, you'll read about people who have earned the right to lead others.
 They display the key qualities that made them worthy of followers: action, vision, sacrifice, risk, determination, service and integrity.

 The Right To Lead

-What Gives a Man or Woman the Right to Lead?
+by John Maxwell What Gives a Man or Woman the Right to Lead?

 It certainly isn't gained by election or appointment.
 Having position, title, rank or degrees doesn't qualify anyone to lead other people.
 And the ability doesn't come automatically from age or experience, either.